If only she was insignificant

 The only blackness that existed then was the night.

-Today of all days I should be paying attention
+Today of all days I should pay attention

 to the artificial light that screams ‘Stop!’ before I crash.